Overview

 Nearby services – If you need additional refreshments or accommodation, Sligo Town (20 min) offers a wide range of restaurants, B&Bs and hotels.
 Manorhamilton (30 min) provides further dining options and a selection of local craft shops.

-Enjoy the blend of literary heritage, natural beauty and family‑friendly facilities that make Glencar Waterfall a must‑see stop on any Leitrim itinerary.
+Enjoy the blend of literary heritage, natural beauty and family‑friendly facilities that make Glencar Waterfall a highlight of any Leitrim itinerary.